-In the first half of 2019, I spent four months unpaid vacation in a foreign city five hundred kilometers away from my hometown Nuremberg.1
+In the first half of 2019, I lived and studied four and a half months in a foreign city five hundred kilometers away from my hometown Nuremberg.1

 1 if you are interested in details about this venture, here is the link

-I think it is worth going a little into detail at this point, before pointing out why I was wrong in my assumptions about absolutely necessary items.
+I think it is worth going a little more into detail here, before pointing out why I was fairly wrong in my assumptions about absolutely necessary items.

 To give you an idea, my possessions comprised essentially (please take note that this is a single household):

-Five shelf-meters books (most of these books useless generic self-improvement literature, or books about engineering matters I’d luckily not had to look into since ten years), two dozen pairs of shoes (some of them decades old and never worn), a bike plus implements, tools, toolboxes, two guitars and an amplifier, one laundry basket full of CD’s (among them my very first CD bought in 1993 – Master of Puppets), one laundry basket full of DVDs, one cardboard box full of electronic devices, weights, five drawers with exercises as a reminiscence of my engineering studies (I had 20+ in my prime as an engineering student), Judo and MMA impedimenta, lots of clothes and jackets, petty personal belongings like medals or soft toys, dozens of bottles of alcohol (the traditional birthday present), chessboards, magazines, photo-equipment, posters.
+Five shelf-meters books (most of these books useless generic self-improvement literature, or books about engineering matters I’d luckily not had to look into since ten years), two dozen pairs of shoes (some of them decades old and never worn), a bike plus implements, tools, toolboxes, two guitars plus amplifier, one laundry basket full of CD’s, one laundry basket full of DVDs, one cardboard box replete with electronic devices, weights, five drawers with exercises as a reminiscence of my engineering studies (I had 20+ in my prime as an engineering student), Judo and MMA impedimenta, lots of clothes and jackets, petty personal belongings like medals or soft toys, dozens of bottles of alcohol (the traditional birthday present), chessboards, magazines, photo-equipment, posters.

 It was plenty of stuff (and I’ve not even mentioned all the kitchen equipment or the wreckage on my balcony), however very much less what the average person in the Western World owns.

-As a matter of fact, it was only a fraction of my friends’ possessions.
+As a matter of fact, it was only a fraction of my friends’ or relatives’ possessions.

 But for me, it was still too much.

-I was fairly wrong in my assumption that I have to purchase a lot of new things on the spot during my vacation.
+As said, I was fairly wrong in my assumption that I have to purchase a lot of things on the spot during the time abroad.

-There was not a workplace to frequent (I solely attended university lectures), therefore wearing three shirts in rotation would have been more than sufficient (and for nightlife or dates a better one in reserve).
+There was no workplace to go to (I solely attended university lectures), therefore wearing three shirts in rotation would have been more than sufficient (and for nightlife or dates a better one in reserve).
 Further, two trousers and two jackets would have been enough.

-I rarely looked into my books, except into the travel-guide (even that was unnecessary).
+Except for the travel-guide, I rarely looked into my books (even that was unnecessary).
 There was simply no point in sitting alone in my apartment and reading books.
-I had more than enough information at my disposal through smartphone and apps, if there was a need for it.
+I had more than enough information at my disposal through computer and smartphone, when needed.

 Shoes, sport-shirts and shorts were however well calculated.
 Camping equipment for my hiking tours also.
 And I also made use of my laptop, of course.

 As language-learning, working out, hiking and meeting people were my main activities, I needed very little in a material sense.
-I was perfectly content, and I missed nothing (there was only one exception: my bike).
+I was perfectly content, and I missed nothing (my bike was the only exception).

 No book, no shirt, not one of my fancy electronic devices.

-So, after two months, I began to get rid of some of the superfluous possessions I brought – for the simple reason that these things not only occupied space in my bag and it was tiring to carry them around, but also for the reason that this stuff occupied space in my head.
+So, after two months, I began to get rid of some of the non-essential possessions I brought.
+For the simple reason that these things not just occupied space in my bag and it was quite unwieldy to carry them around, but also for the reason that this junk occupied space in my head.